-The group is coached and managed by head coach Jerry Palazzo.
-Our Level I beginner’s group is coached by Dale Hutchinson developing or runners.
+The group is coached and managed by head coach Jerry Palazzo, along with highly capable assistant coaches.
 In addition, several parent runners of varied capabilities provide invaluable help.
 All of whom share the common belief that this program is for and about the runners.

 A primary objective of the club is to encourage youth participation in running, and in the disciplines that accompany the sport.
 The methods include a safe, balanced and enjoyable approach to training and racing, all of which should lead to a smooth transition to competition at the high school level and beyond.
 The ultimate goal is not so much to win races, but to instill a love for running as a life-long activity and to develop strength of character through competitive running.
 Winning races is a by-product of accomplishing these goals.

 The philosophy of the club is that each runner is competing against his or herself, and that how fast or where a runner finishes is not nearly as important as how they conduct themselves in the face of adversity.
 Each runner is encouraged to improve his or her own times with each race, and not be overly concerned with what the next runner is doing, since there is only one person you can control in a race, and that person is yourself.
 We believe that every runner is a winner regardless of how he or she finishes a race, as long as they do the best they can.
 It is our hope that this pursuit of excellence will serve them well throughout their lives.